Send the link below via email or IMCopy

 Lesson 3 - Relief Tile

-Learning Objective: Design a relief tile that incorporates TEXTURE and BALANCE as an element of art
+Learning Objective: Design a relief tile that incorporates TEXTURE as an element of art and PATTERN as a principle of design.

 Step 1: Brainstorm 15 different textures found indoors and outdoors.
 Draw them and label them.
 Choose the best design to develop into a finished drawing with shading and blending to give the illusion of depth.